(Klik di pikja insait wey to see video for dis lesson)

 def generate_code_to_fetch_data(preferences):

-# Generate code to fetch flight data based on updated preferences
+# Make code to collect flight data based on updated preferences

 return f"fetch_flights(preferences={preferences})"